Hamilton (musical): Australia (2021–2023)

 Hamilton had its Australian premiere at Sydney Lyric, with previews beginning March 17, 2021.
-The Australian company is led by Jason Arrow as Alexander Hamilton, Chloé Zuel as Eliza Hamilton, Lyndon Watts as Aaron Burr, Akina Edmonds as Angelica Schuyler, Matu Ngaropo as George Washington, Victory Ndukwe as Marquis de Lafayette/Thomas Jefferson, Shaka Cook as Hercules Mulligan/James Madison, Marty Alix as John Laurens/Philip Hamilton, Elandrah Eramiha as Peggy Schuyler/Maria Reynolds and Brent Hill as King George III.
+The Australian company was led by Jason Arrow as Alexander Hamilton, Chloé Zuel as Eliza Hamilton, Lyndon Watts as Aaron Burr, Akina Edmonds as Angelica Schuyler, Matu Ngaropo as George Washington, Victory Ndukwe as Marquis de Lafayette/Thomas Jefferson, Shaka Cook as Hercules Mulligan/James Madison, Marty Alix as John Laurens/Philip Hamilton, Elandrah Eramiha as Peggy Schuyler/Maria Reynolds and Brent Hill as King George III.
 The production was forced to suspend performances due to Sydney's Second Wave of the COVID-19 pandemic on June 25, 2021.
 Performances resumed on October 19, following a significant uptake in COVID-19 vaccines.

 The production opened in Melbourne at Her Majesty's Theatre on March 15, 2022, one year following the opening in Sydney.
 The company performed a Ham4Ham show on March 22, 2022, before the official opening night on the 24th.
 A mashup of iconic Australian songs mixed with the Hamilton soundtrack was performed by the cast and written by Alex Lacamoire.
 The Melbourne production received overwhelming positive reviews, with Jason Arrow's performance praised, with The Age saying that Arrow "wipes the floor with Miranda's performance in the Disney+ version".
 Standby Tigist Strode performed the role of Eliza on opening night and was also received positively by reviewers.
 In September 2022, Sami Afuni took over the role of Hercules Mulligan/James Madison whilst Rowan Witt joined the company for the remainder of the Melbourne Season as King George.
 The Melbourne season ended on January 15, following a nine-month run.

 The Australian tour continued in 2023, playing at the Lyric Theatre, QPAC in Brisbane from January, where it concluded its run on April 23.

 Hamburg (2022–2023)

 According to a report in Forbes, Stage Entertainment announced a German production in 2019 to open at the Operettenhaus in Hamburg.
 Originally scheduled for November 2021, the opening was postponed due to the COVID-19 pandemic.
 Previews started on September 24, 2022, and the opening night eventually took place on October 6, 2022.
 It was the first official non-English production of the show.

 The translation of the lyrics was done by German musical author Kevin Schroeder and German rapper Sera Finale.

-In March 2023 it was announced that the production will end in October 2023 after only one year due to disappointing ticket sales.
+In March 2023 it was announced that the production would end in October 2023 after only one year due to disappointing ticket sales.
 The production then closed on October 15, 2023.